 Athletes also seek out professional help, something we feel is our role to fill for our Clients.
 We want to be similar to an Olympic coach – to provide our best thinking, guidance, education, and support.
 We want to provide feedback when improvements are needed and be there to celebrate successes with our Clients!
 Simply put, we want to be part of our Clients’ team.

 As we know, endless hours go into preparing for The Olympics in hopes of winning gold.
 The Games are now upon us and the athletes are ready for action.
 It’s time to put the dedication and planning into play.
 We, as financial planners, are ready for our game – taking Clients through the financial planning process; implementing our Evidence-Based Financial Planning, Policy-Based Financial Planning, Safe-Spending Policies, Investment Philosophy; and more.
 Although there are many individual facets of our financial planning process and relationships, we think our true value is in the combination of all parts in the execution of a successful financial planning relationship with each Client.

-In most highly valuing the sum of our parts, our approach is similar to a hockey team, made up of individual players with their own strengths and weaknesses who are selectively picked for the way they perform together as a whole.
+In most highly valuing the sum of our parts, our approach is similar to a sports team, made up of individual players with their own strengths and weaknesses who are selectively picked for the way they perform together as a whole.
 We view financial plans as a sum of the parts of a Client’s entire life, not just the money.

 Likewise, when building our Investment Portfolios in alignment with our Investment Philosophy, we consciously pick the building blocks (mutual funds) for the exposure they give us to each segment of the market we’re interested in.
 But we don’t pick the building blocks one-by-one, we pick them based on the totality of the ideal portfolio and how well they play together.